thecraigd/BokehAvocado/README.md

 ## Contact
 All feedback is warmly received.
-Craig Dickson can be contacted via [Twitter](https://twitter.com/craigdoesdata) as @craigdoesdata.
+Craig Dickson can be contacted via his website [craigdoesdata.de](https://www.craigdoesdata.de/contact.html).
 Visit www.craigdoesdata.de or follow me here on GitHub to see my other projects.